cambridge-cares/TheWorldAvatar/GasGrid/docker/README.md

 Be aware that the VERSION tag should match the current version of the software (which is listed within the 'version' file).
 For more information, see the readme in the '/Deploy' directory.

 + To build the image:
-  + `docker build --rm --no-cache -t docker.cmclinnovations.com/gas-grid-agent:VERSION -f docker/Dockerfile .`
+  + `docker build --rm --no-cache --target dev -t docker.cmclinnovations.com/gas-grid-agent:1.0.0-SNAPSHOT-dev -f docker/Dockerfile .`
 + To generate a container (i.e. run the image):
-  + `docker run -d -p 4005:80 --restart always --name "gas-grid-agent" -it docker.cmclinnovations.com/gas-grid-agent:VERSION`
+  + `docker run -d -p 4005:80 --restart always --name "gas-grid-agent" -it docker.cmclinnovations.com/gas-grid-agent:1.0.0-SNAPSHOT-dev`
 + To push the image to the CMCL registry (after logging in):
-  + `docker image push docker.cmclinnovations.com/gas-grid-agent:VERSION`
+  + `docker image push docker.cmclinnovations.com/gas-grid-agent:1.0.0-SNAPSHOT-dev`